HRI for homeowners and landlords

 A HRI qualifying contractor is one who is participating in the HRI scheme.
-This means the contractor is registered for registered for Value Added Tax (VAT) and be tax compliant.
+This means the contractor is registered for Value Added Tax (VAT) and is tax compliant.

 You will know your contractor is a HRI qualifying contractor when you check HRI online and see the work details the contractor entered.
 Once you see the details on HRI online, you know the contractor qualifies.

 If the contractor is not a HRI qualifying contractor, they will not be able to enter the details to HRI online.
 It is important to check that the work details are on HRI online before work starts.
 If you do not check and the contractor is not a HRI qualifying contractor, you will not be able to claim the HRI tax credit.

 - tell the contractor that you will be applying for the HRI Tax Credit

 - ask the contractor to confirm that the they are a qualifying contractor under the scheme

 - ask the contractor to enter the details of the work through HRI online

 - give your contractor details of your Property ID (your Property ID is included on your Local Property Tax (LPT) letters from Revenue)